Last Updated: June 7th, 2019

 So many great foods taste even better with butter on them.
 But all butter is most certainly not created equal.
 Many foodies believe that grass-fed butter is far superior, taste-wise, to traditional butter.
 But is it better for you than traditional butter?

 Simply put, grass-fed butter is butter made from the milk of cows that are on a grass diet.
 Traditional butter is typically made from cows that feed on soy and corn.
 While butter has a bad reputation, humans were consuming it long before we knew about conditions such as heart disease.
-There’s a growing amount of scientific evidence that butter – especially grass-fed butter – can actually benefit your overall health.
+There’s a growing amount of scientific evidence that butter – especially grass-fed butter – can actually support your overall health.

 The Saturated Fat Myth